 The general intent and purpose of the Comprehensive Zoning By-law as it relates to the maximum permissible size for an accessory building is to limit an accessory building to maintain the dwelling as the principle use of the lands.
 As the building would still be smaller than the dwelling, Planning Staff is satisfied that the proposed increase in size would not detract from the residence being the main structure on the lands.
-Additionally, the total proposed lot coverage, inclusive of all accessory buildings would be 15.5 percent.
-Given the zoning provisions permits lot coverages of 35 percent for the main dwelling and up to 38 percent with accessory structures, Planning Staff are satisfied that the general intent and purpose of the Zoning By-law would be maintained.
+As such, planning staff are satisfied that the general intent and purpose of the Zoning By-law would be maintained as staff do not anticipate a negative impact to abutting property owners.